neondatabase-labs/snapshots-as-checkpoints-demo/README.md

 Snapshots as Checkpoints is a demo that showcases how to build a “checkpoint” abstraction for agent/codegen workflows using Neon’s snapshot and restore APIs.
 Each agent prompt produces a new checkpoint.
 You can jump back and forth between checkpoints to instantly revert schema and data.

-This demo uses two Postgres databases:
+This demo uses one persistent meta Postgres database and a dynamic app database per user session:

-- app database: the contacts app schema/data that evolves across prompts
+- meta database: stores auth user references (via Neon Auth), `projects`, and `checkpoints` (managed by Drizzle)
-- meta database: a `checkpoints` table that records the timeline of checkpoints
+- app database: created per user as a Neon project at demo start; its URL is saved in the `projects` table and used for all contacts reads/writes

 Key docs in this repo: